Ayush7614/Soomvaar/Amazon_Stock_Market_Prediction_using_lstm-main/README.md

   - Test Set

  <h4>
-  You have to train your model on Training set, It consists of many Share price of 5 years of Amazon.
+  You have to train your model on Training set, It consists of Previous Share price of 5 years of Amazon.
-  You have to predict you trained model on test Data.
+  You have to Use your trained model to Predict the outcome on test Data.
 </h4>